 Remarks as prepared for delivery on Monday, February 25, 2013.

-To watch a video of this speech, click here.
+Please take a moment to watch a video of this speech.

 Thank you very much, Polly.
 And let’s give our new chairman another hand.